martinclason/Molecular-Dynamics-Project/docs/install.rst

 Using conda
 ^^^^^^^^^^^
 Conda can be used to create an environment suitable for ale to run in.
-This environment could be called `my-md-env` for example.
+This environment could be called ``my-md-env`` for example.
 This oneliner could be executed to create the environment and install the packages in one go:
 ::

-  $ conda create -c conda-forge -n my-md-env python=3 ase asap3 kimpy kim-api openkim-models Cython numpy scipy matplotlib mpi4py
+  $ conda create -c conda-forge -n my-md-env python=3 ase asap3 kimpy kim-api openkim-models Cython numpy scipy matplotlib mpi4py pytest openmpi

 |